siscia/easy-hire/_draft/pyspider.md

     return handle_response(self.http_client.fetch(request))
 {% endhighlight %}

-Please note how the same function to handle the response is used in either case, asynchronous and not asynchronous.
+Please note how the same function is used in either case, asynchronous and not asynchronous, to handle the response.

 Let's go a little back and analyze what `handle_response()` does.

 #### handle_response(response)

-The function save in a dictionary all the relevant information about a response, stuff like the url, the status code and the actual response, then it call the callback.
+The function saves in a dictionary all the relevant informations about a response, stuff like the url, the status code and the actual response, then it calls the callback.

-The callback is a little method, `send_result`.
+The callback is a little method, `send_result()`.

 #### send_result(self, type, task, result)

-This final method put the result in the output queue, ready to be consumed by the processor.
+This final method puts the result in the output queue, ready to be consumed by the processor.

 ### processor

-The processor goal is to analyze the pages that are been crawled.
+The processor's goal is to analyze the pages that have been crawled.

-Also the processor is a big loop, but it has three queue in output (`status_queue`, `newtask_queue` and `result_queue`) and only one queue in input (`inqueue`).
+Also the processor is a big loop, but it has three queues in output (`status_queue`, `newtask_queue` and `result_queue`) and only one queue in input (`inqueue`).

 Let's analyze a little more deeply the loop in `run()`.

 #### run(self)

-This methos is small and easy to follow, it simply get the next task that need to be analyzed from the queue and analyze it with `on_taks(task, response)`.
+This method is small and easy to follow, it simply gets the next task that needs to be analyzed from the queue and analyzes it with `on_taks(task, response)`.

-The loop also listen for interruption signal and count the number of exception it incur to, too many exception will break the loop.
+The loop also listens for the interruption signal and counts the number of exceptions it incurs to, too many exceptions will break the loop.

 #### on_task(self, task, response)

-On task is the method that does the real work.
+`on_task()` is the method that does the real work.

-From the task in input it try to obtain the project such task belong to.
+From the task in input it tries to obtain the project such task belongs to.

-The it run the custom script from the projects.
+The it runs the custom script from the project.

-Finally it analyze the responses of the custom script.
+Finally it analyzes the responses of the custom script.

-If everything went good a nice dictionary with all the information we gather from the page is created and finally put on the `status_queue` that will be later re-used by the sceduler.
+If everything went good a nice dictionary with all the informations we gathered from the page is created and finally puts on the `status_queue` that will be later re-used by the scheduler.

-If there are some new link to follow in the page just analyzed such link are pushed into the `newtast_queue` that will be later consumed by the scheduler.
+If there are some new links to follow in the page just analyzed such links are pushed into the `newtask_queue` that will be later consumed by the scheduler.

-Now, pyspider send task to other projects if this apply.
+Now, pyspider sends tasks to other projects if this apply.

-Finally if some error happened, stuff like a page return error it is add to the log.
+Finally if some errors happened, stuff like a page returned error, is add to the log.

 ### end